v-novaltd/LCEVCdecJS/docs/coding_style.md

 ## Linter

-The first step of the pipeline will lint the files.
-It checks that changes submitted are complying with repo rules.
+The first step of the pipeline will lint the files which checks that the submitted changes comply with repo rules.
 For `js` and `ts` files it uses the Airbnb coding style with some modifications.

 ## Javascript or Typescript?